nagius/RemoteRelay/README.md

  ==== END LOG ====
 ```

- - PUT /channel/<id>
+ - PUT /channel/:id

-Switch on or off the channel number <id>.
+Switch on or off the channel number :id.
 This is volatile and won't be kept after a reboot.
 At boot time, the relays are turned off.

    * Parameters :